lsst/ctrl_bps/doc/lsst.ctrl.bps/quickstart.rst

 will make BPS instruct the WMS to retry all jobs failing due to the OOM error by doubling the amount of memory between each failed attempts with an exception of jobs running ``skyCorr``.
-For these jobs the amount of memory will be tripled between attempts if they keep falling due to the OOM error.
+For these jobs the amount of memory will be tripled between attempts when they keep failing due to the OOM error.

+The ``numberOfRetries`` default is 5 when ``memoryMultiplier`` is set, so the WMS will retry the job 5 times no matter what the failure, but the requested memory for the job is only increased when failing due to OOM error.

 .. note::